toledompm/http-monitor/README.md

 ```bash
 docker run --rm -v /absolute/path/to/config.json:/app/config.json http-monitor
 ```

+_you need to provide a configFile to the container at:/app/config.json_

 You should see some logs matching: `[URL]: [Status Code] - [Request Time]`.
 Followed by a break down of the total request time.
 Example: